HowToGetLicensed

 Last updated: March 1, 2026

 Idaho is one of the fastest-growing states with strong demand in Boise and surrounding areas, making it an excellent place to start a career as a cosmetologist.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your cosmetologist license in Idaho is a structured process overseen by the Idaho Bureau of Occupational Licenses — Board of Cosmetology.
+Licensing in Idaho is overseen by the Idaho Bureau of Occupational Licenses — Board of Cosmetology.
+The process requires 2000 hours of pre-license education and costs between $8,000 and $20,000 in total.
+You'll need to pass the Idaho Cosmetology Exam (administered by NIC) with a score of at least 75% on each section.

 At 2000 hours, Idaho has one of the higher pre-license education requirements in the country.
+This is about 26% above the national average of 1584 hours.
 Budget between $8,000 and $20,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring cosmetologists complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Cosmetologist in Idaho